pranshugaba/hugo-website/content/about/site/index.md

 summary: A little bit about this site
 ---

 This website is my personal corner of the internet.
 Here, I share things that I have made: [poems]({{< ref "poems" >}}), [puzzles]({{< ref "puzzles" >}}), and more.
-I also share [interesting links]({{< ref "links" >}}) that I come across.
+I write [posts]({{< ref "posts" >}}) about interesting things, websites, places, videos, etc. that I come across.
 This site is also a way for me to experiment and play around with CSS and JavaScript.

 ## How it's made

 This site is built using a static site generator called [Hugo](https://gohugo.io).
 I write my content in Markdown, and Hugo automatically generates the relevant HTML files.
 I designed and wrote the theme on my own.
 You can find the source code for the site on [my Github profile](https://github.com/pranshugaba/hugo-website/).

 (Note: I write this theme for my personal use only.
 I am more focussed on adding features rather than keeping it organised.
 As a result, the code is a mess, and anyone other than me would find it difficult to make sense of it.
 If you love this theme and would like to use it in your own site, [let me know]({{< ref "/contact" >}}).
 I will try to clean it up and publish it.)